adrian-dip/quora-scraper/readme.md

 Optional.
 Expected input: list.
 Links to questions if you already scraped topics or are using data from your own sources.

 ### save_dir = None
 Expected input: str.
 Save directory.
-To save in the same directory you store you're running the script, pelase set to "".
+To save in the same directory you're running the script, pelase set to "".

 ### save_frequency_main=100
 Expected input: int.
 Save when the number of questions scraped >= than this value.
 Set to a lower number if you have an unstable internet connection, or a higher number if you want fewer but larger files.